 Steam did never quite die out and in the age of railway preservation Dave volunteered for the cause of successfully bringing back steam to his beloved Staffordshire Moorlands.
 Then in 1980 the BBC transmitted THAT programme!
 Confessions of a Trainspotter was Michael Palins first ever travelogue as part of the Great Railway Journeys of the World series.
 Dave was transfixed by Palins journey from London to Inverness, then coast to coast across the majestic Highlands to Kyle of Lochalsh, facing out towards the Isle of Skye.
 That same year Dave was inspired to ride the line himself, then advertising a tour in the local press.
 Before long he was escorting a group through Scotland to the Palace Hotel in Inverness and, incredibly, all these years later this very same tour to the very same hotel remains one of Railtrails most popular holidays.

 For years Dave juggled a day job in the computer labs at Manchester University with his hobby and passion of organising holidays by rail.
 Railtrail was for many years Dave and sidekick Barbara, operating out of a static caravan in Cheddleton in the Moorlands.
-Since then Railtrail has grown into a small team, moving to our office in St Edward Street in central Leek, with Dave still at the helm and retaining Railtrails original ethos.
+Since then Railtrail has grown into a small team, moving to our offices in the centre of Leek, with Dave still at the helm and retaining Railtrails original ethos.
 Put simply, we want to share our passion for rail holidays with you.